gustwindjs/gustwind/documentation/deployment.md

 ```

 If you are also publishing a static `build/` directory, keep Wrangler assets enabled so CSS, JS, images, and other emitted files are served directly by the `ASSETS` binding while page requests fall through to Gustwind rendering.

+The script plugin writes `.gustwind/script-assets.json` during the Node build.
+Pass that manifest back to the Worker script plugin as `scriptAssets` so route-level `scripts` entries resolve to the same hashed module URLs that the static build uses.

 ## GitHub Pages